eddjoke/project-starter/README.md

 ## Linting

-Run `yarn lint` to lint the js files
+Run `yarn lint` to lint the js and scss files

+or

+Run either `yarn lint:js` or `yarn lint:css` to linter the files by their type.

+## Cleaning

+Run `yarn clean` to remove generated files
+Run `yarn purge` to remove generated files and node_modules folder

 ## Build